wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= 4.3.8 =
+- Fixed an issue with the new PayPal buy now type button not rendering correctly with the item description.

 = 4.3.7 =
 - Added new form and validation Interface for registration and edit profile forms.
 - New settings field added to turn on/off the new UI for the registration and profile forms.
 This option is located in the Advanced Settings menu.